nayanatara07/tara-s_recipe_haven/README.md

 # Tara's Recipe Haven

-Welcome to Tara's Recipe Haven/*(https://tara-s-recipe-haven-2zfmdt2la-nayanataras-projects.vercel.app/)*/, a comprehensive web application designed to make your culinary journey delightful and organized.
+Welcome to Tara's Recipe Haven, a comprehensive web application designed to make your culinary journey delightful and organized.
 Built using the powerful MERN stack (MongoDB, Express.js, React, and Node.js), this project showcases a seamless user experience for discovering, managing, and ordering recipes.

 ## Features